iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 In the past, the Election Commission has already overlooked VVPAT discrepancies.
 How can one ensure that VVPATs are counted correctly, particularly concerning their security?
 What if the Election Commission disagrees with the proposal put forth by the INDIA bloc?
 Are there contingency plans, such as mass protests?

+## Belgium uses paper ballot printer

+<iframe width="560" height="315" src="https://www.youtube.com/embed/DVNMyZTO_0s?si=_B03fsqy5vpAAcRw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+While the ATM-like vote printing process can be effective, with the printed votes placed in the ballot box after verification, in the Indian context, the user interface (UI) of the screen needs to be simplified.
+This is crucial as many voters may not be highly educated.
+Furthermore, voters should be trained with a demonstration before the election, illustrating how to double-check the vote on the printed paper and how to anonymously place the printed paper in the ballot box.

+An advantage of this method is that vote spoilage is negligible, as the paper is computer-printed.
+However, there is still the risk that a voter may press the wrong button and cast an unintended vote.
+Another benefit is the flexibility to use any voting method, such as Approval Voting.
+This is challenging with Voter Verified Paper Audit Trail (VVPAT) systems because reprogramming all Electronic Voting Machines (EVMs) or even changing hardware is required to experiment with different voting methods.

 ## **EVM Hack Hypothesis**